Promoting British Values at St Mary’s C of E Primary School

 We value the diverse ethnic backgrounds of all pupils and families as it teaches tolerance and respect for the differences in our community and the wider world.

 The school undertakes assemblies which uphold traditional values of empathy, respect and tolerance.
-These are also taught within formal SEAL, PSHE and RE lessons and on an informal nature throughout the school year.
+These are also taught within formal SCARF (PSHE), Story Project (see Year 1 overview in image below and Year 6 Malala Yusafsi Unit attached), Project Evolve and RE lessons and on an informal nature throughout the school year.